 requests that HHSC reconsider the recipient’s work registrant status.

 The recipient is not required to participate further in regular SNAP E&T services but can participate in job retention activities even if the mandatory work code is not changed to exempt Work Code P at the time the request is made.
-Job retention services, support services, or both can be provided for the individual employed full-time or part-time within three calendar months of the date the last SNAP E&T service was recorded in TWIST, if:
+Job retention services, support services, or both can be provided for the individual employed full-time or part-time within three calendar months of the date the last SNAP E&T service was recorded in WorkInTexas.com, if:

 SNAP eligibility is verified in the month of or the month before beginning job retention services; and